Best Student Bank Accounts

 What Is a Student Account?

 The stipulations on how much overdraft you get, the interest on it, and how long you can access it for differ for each bank.
-We’ll cover this in greater detail further down.
+We’ll cover this in greater detail later.

 What Makes a Good Student Account?

 When you’re checking out potential institutions to bank with, check whether the overdraft they offer is ‘guaranteed’ or ‘up to’.
-Some accounts will depend on a credit check for how much you get.
+If it's ‘up to', the amount you get will depend on your credit score and personal circumstances, so it could be less than advertised.

 How Do I Choose the Right Student Account for Me?